 While the term workplace politics is surrounded by endless negative connotations it isn’t all bad.
 Our navigating office politics training course will help you to recognise the differences between good and bad politics as well as the best and worst ways to exert power and influence.
 Knowing the skills and techniques to deal with certain behaviours and situations will help you to handle workplace politics appropriately without getting involved in any of the negative tactics associated with bad workplace politics.

-On the other hand, good work politics will help you to endorse yourself in a fair and honest way.
-Good office politics are more frequently associated with networking, effective leadership skills and stakeholder management.
+On the other hand, good workplace politics will help you to endorse yourself in a fair and honest way.
+Good work politics are more frequently associated with networking, effective leadership skills and stakeholder management.

 1. Get to know the people